 In April 1925, President Calvin Coolidge designated the General Grant Tree as the Nation’s Christmas Tree for all to enjoy.
 In 1956, President Dwight D. Eisenhower made the tree a memorial, calling it a “National Shrine” to the men and women of the armed forces who served, fought and gave their lives for our freedom.

 Park officials have said that entrance fees to Sequoia and Kings Canyon National Parks will be free to those wishing to experience the celebration.
-Find your park online, or for suggestions, check out our series “In Pursuit of Wildness,” about exploring America’s national parks.
+Find your park online, or for suggestions, check out my series “In Pursuit of Wildness,” about exploring America’s national parks.

 My trip home can only be described as “ice cold” as a wet fog covers the top of the big trees along the Generals Highway at about 7,600 feet with patches of snow.
-When I arrive home well after dark, my wife has a cozy fire burning in the fire place and simply asks, “Did you get your picture?”
+When I arrive home well after dark, my wife has a cozy fire burning in the fireplace and simply asks, “Did you get your picture?”

 Text and photography: Robert Griego